 - At the end of the tax year, calculate the total amount you have spent on gluten-free items.

-- You do not need to send Revenue your receipts when you make your claim, however you must retain your receipts for 6 years in case your claim is audited.
-You can download Revenue’s free mobile app, Revapp, to get quick and easy mobile access to myaccount and Revenue’s new Receipts Tracker service.
+- You can download Revenue’s free mobile app, Revapp, to get quick and easy mobile access to myaccount and Revenue’s new Receipts Tracker service.
 Receipts Tracker helps you keep track of your health and other expenses.
 Receipts Tracker is also available on desktop devices by signing into myaccount.

 Keep track with supermarket loyalty cards